Are you looking for funding sources to help advance your creative practice, teaching, research, or community engagement?

 This grant of $500 is awarded annually to a deserving faculty member who is identified by the Grants Committee from their review of the spring applications for the Brenner Grants for Faculty Development & Research.

 The Y.L.
 Hoi Memorial Award supports students as creative agents of change in Baltimore City.
-Students developing projects that use art and design practice and thinking to create a new paradigm for racial and/or ethnic understanding, equity, and inclusion may apply.
+Students developing projects that use art and design practice and thinking to create a new paradigm for equal opportunity for all may apply.
 Proposed projects should:

 • Incorporate art and design practice and thinking;